Fraxinus velutina

 Overview

-Fraxinus velutina is a medium, upright to broadly rounded, deciduous tree reaching 30–50 feet (9–15 m) tall with a spread of 25–40 feet (7.5–12 m).
-This is the ash of the arid American Southwest—smaller, more drought-tolerant, and more heat-adapted than the eastern F. americana.
-The common name refers to the velvety pubescence (soft hairs) on the young twigs and leaf undersides.
-The leaves are pinnately compound with 3–7 leaflets (fewer than eastern ashes), each 1–3 inches (2.5–8 cm) long, narrower and lighter green than F. americana.
-The fall color is bright yellow.
-The bark is gray and furrowed.
-Growth rate is moderate to fast—12–24 inches (30–60 cm) per year.
-Dioecious.
-Short-lived compared to eastern ashes—typically 40–60 years.
-CRITICAL: susceptible to emerald ash borer.
+Fraxinus velutina is a medium upright to broadly rounded deciduous tree in the olive family (Oleaceae) reaching 30–50 feet (9–15 m) tall with a spread of 25–40 feet (7.5–12 m).
+This species stands as the ash of the arid American Southwest, running smaller in mature size, more drought-adapted, and more heat-tolerant than the eastern F. americana.
+The common name references the velvety pubescence (soft hairs) carried on the young twigs and on the undersides of the leaves.
+Leaves are pinnately compound with 3–7 leaflets (fewer per leaf than the eastern ashes, which typically carry 5–9), each 1–3 inches (2.5–8 cm) long, narrower and lighter green than F. americana leaflets.
+Fall color turns bright yellow.
+Bark is gray and furrowed at maturity.
+Growth rate is moderate to fast at 12–24 inches (30–60 cm) per year.
+The species is dioecious (separate male and female trees).
+The tree is short-lived relative to eastern ashes — typical lifespan runs 40–60 years versus 100+ years for F. americana.
+The species is susceptible to emerald ash borer (Agrilus planipennis), which has expanded into parts of the southwestern range since the 2010s and raises long-term risk for established specimens in affected regions.
 Hardy to zone 6.

 Native Range

-Fraxinus velutina is native to the southwestern United States and northern Mexico (California, Arizona, New Mexico, Texas, Utah, Colorado, Sonora, Chihuahua), along streams, washes, and canyon bottoms in arid and semi-arid landscapes from 2,000 to 7,000 feet (600–2,100 m).
+Fraxinus velutina is native to the southwestern United States and northern Mexico (California, Arizona, New Mexico, Texas, Utah, Colorado, Sonora, and Chihuahua), where it grows along streams, washes, and canyon bottoms in arid and semi-arid landscapes at 2,000–7,000 feet (600–2,100 m).

 Suggested Uses

-Planted as a shade tree in arid and semi-arid landscapes where eastern ashes cannot survive—the Southwest, intermountain West, and Mediterranean-climate regions.
-The drought and heat tolerance, rapid establishment, and bright yellow fall color are the selection criteria.
-Functions in parks, residential lots, and streets in dry climates.
-Not recommended where EAB is present.
-Not suitable for wet soils or cold zones below 6.
-The relatively short lifespan (40–60 years) should be factored into long-term planting plans.
+Grown as a shade tree in arid and semi-arid landscapes where the eastern ashes cannot survive — the Southwest, the intermountain West, and Mediterranean-climate regions serve as the functional planting range.
+The drought and heat tolerance, rapid establishment growth, and bright yellow fall color serve as the selection criteria for dry-climate use.
+The tree functions in parks, residential lots, and street plantings in dry climates.
+Planting new specimens in regions with established emerald ash borer presence is not advisable given the species-level susceptibility.
+Wet soils and cold zones below 6 are not suitable.
+The 40–60 year mature lifespan runs shorter than most shade-tree species and should factor into long-term landscape-succession planning.

 How to Identify

-Distinguished from F. americana by the smaller overall size (30–50 feet / 9–15 m versus 50–80 feet / 15–24 m), the fewer leaflets (3–7 versus 5–9), the velvety pubescence on twigs and leaf undersides, and the southwestern (versus eastern) native range.
-Distinguished from F. excelsior by the smaller size, the pubescent twigs, and the American origin.
-The smaller, velvety-twigged ash of the arid Southwest with bright yellow fall color is diagnostic.
+Separated from F. americana by the smaller mature size at 30–50 feet (versus 50–80 feet for F. americana), by the smaller leaflet count per leaf at 3–7 (versus 5–9 for F. americana), by the velvety pubescence on twigs and leaf undersides, and by the southwestern native range (versus the eastern range of F. americana).
+Separated from F. excelsior by the smaller mature size, by the pubescent twig surface, and by the American origin.
+The smaller velvety-twigged ash of the arid Southwest carrying bright yellow fall color confirms identification.

 Appearance